ethanchen7/Travelr/README.md

 ## Explore Page

 Images are rendered by pulling a random selection of images from the image state.
 Image selections are refreshed upon component rerender / state changes.
 Users can hover over the image cards to favorite the image and view the user who published it and any tags they left related to that image.
-The image gallery look is completed using a CSS grid, where the number of rows and columns an image takes up is dynamically calculated by using its height and width as a proportion to the total number of rows and columns in the gallery grid.
+The image gallery is designed with a CSS grid, where the number of rows and columns an image takes up is dynamically calculated by using its height and width as a proportion to the total number of rows and columns in the gallery grid.

 ![Screen Shot 2022-05-07 at 12 10 53 PM](https://user-images.githubusercontent.com/60331384/167268565-c8191e91-d275-4892-b028-e9d06788b44f.png)